 Bulkheads

-When a bulkhead serves as an end wall, it must extend the full width of the course and present a solid smooth, non-slippery stable vertical surface on which touch pads may be mounted extending not less than 0.8m below and 0.3m above the surface of the water, and must be free of hazardous openings above or below the waterline which may be penetrated by an athlete’s hand, feet, toes or fingers.
+When a bulkhead serves as an end wall, it must extend the full width of the course and present a solid smooth, non-slippery stable vertical surface on which touch pads may be mounted extending not less than 0.8m below and 0.3m above the surface of the water and must be free of hazardous openings above or below the waterline which may be penetrated by an Athlete’s hand, feet, toes or fingers.
 A bulkhead must be of a design that provides for the free movement of officials along its length without such movement creating any appreciable current or water turbulence.

 Paralympic Standard Swimming Pools (for both permanent and temporary swimming pools)

-Length: 50.0 metres between the AOE touch panels, except for the Short Course World Championships, which shall be 25.0 metres between the AOE touch panels at the starting end and the wall or touch panels at the turning end.
+Length: 50.0 metres between the AOE touch panels, except for the Short Course World Para Swimming Championships, which shall be 25.0 metres between the AOE touch panels at the starting end and the wall or touch panels at the turning end.

 Dimensional tolerances as in 1.2.2.

-Width: 25.0 metres
+Width: 25.0 metres.

-Depth: minimum two (2) metres
+Depth: minimum two (2) metres.

 Walls: as in 1.2.4.